DDMAL/volpiano-display-utilities/README.md

 ## Contributors & References

-Anna De Bakker (@annamorphism) and Geneviève Gates-Panneton (@joyfulgen) contributed to the testing and development of this utility.
+Anna De Bakker (@annamorphism), Geneviève Gates-Panneton (@joyfulgen), Jacob DeGroot-Maggetti (@jacobdgm), and Dylan Hillerbrand (@dchiller) contributed to the testing and development of this utility.

 The following resources were used to determine the syllabification rules outlined above: